dcastrop/coq_ind_coind/README.md

 ## A Solution

-Possible solutions include using a non-inductive type instead of `seq`.
-This trick uses "finite coinductive types":
+This trick uses "finite coinductive types", instead of nesting an inductive type.
+These "finite coinductive types" should be isomorphic to an inductive type.

 ```coq
   CoInductive vseq : nat -> Type :=